-I made my goal.
+I achieved my goal.
 I submitted two projects for Ethical Approval with my collaborators and joined a journal’s editorial team.
-I am in a good place to increase my research output in coming months and to learn much more about peer review, which were the original overriding goals.
+Now I am in a good place to increase my research output in coming months and to learn much more about peer review, which were the original overriding goals.

 Barriers to execution

 One of the major issues I faced was the lack of an accountability partner or team.
 I like the idea of a Weekly Accountability Meeting (WAM) but had to make my own version with only me participating.
-Sadly, I suspect I missed out on many of the benefits of the WAM, things like encouragement and advice from others who had experienced similar roadblocks.
+I suspect I missed out on many of the benefits of the WAM, including encouragement and advice from others who had experienced similar roadblocks.

 Also, I found that my adherence to the WAM was quite poor.
 Monday mornings have been part of my most busy day until I closed my private practice, so making the time was a challenge.
 I did find the process rewarding, in that it helped me to re-focus on the goals I had set and remind me of the plan for the week ahead.

 Finally, the WAM could be included as part of a regular weekly review, a productivity best-practice that you should probably be doing anyway!